SylvainBruyat/SylvainBruyat/README.md

 - 👋 Hi, I’m @SylvainBruyat
-- 👀 I’m interested in a lot of things, dev- and not-dev-related
+- 👀 I’m interested in a lot of things, dev- and not-dev-related, from digital sobriety to photography
-- 🌱 I’m currently learning Web development (JS and SQL for now, then JS front-end frameworks and PHP and so on)
+- 🌱 I’m a freelance web developer, mainly on the MERN stack (MongoDB, Express.js, React, Node.js).
+But I am still planning to learn PHP and other things.
-- 💞️ I’m not looking to collaborate on anything yet because I need to learn first and that's already a LOOOOT on my plate
+- 💞️ I’m looking to collaborate on projects of any size, in either a French- or English-speaking work environment.
+100% remote.
-- 📫 How to reach me: coming soon!
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sylvain-bruyat/)

 <!---
 SylvainBruyat/SylvainBruyat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.